Nimboo3/task-bfhl/README.md

 # Webhook Challenge - Spring Boot Application

-A Spring Boot application that automatically generates a webhook, solves a SQL problem, and submits the solution using JWT authentication.
+A Spring Boot application designed to automate the process of generating a webhook, solving a SQL challenge, and submitting the solution via JWT authentication.

 ---

 ## 🎯 Overview

-This Spring Boot application performs the following automated tasks on startup:
+Upon startup, this application automatically executes the following sequence of tasks:

-1. **Webhook Generation**: Sends a POST request to generate a webhook with registration details
+1. **Webhook Creation**: Initiates a POST request to register and generate a webhook endpoint.
-2. **SQL Problem Solving**: Solves a predefined SQL query based on registration number (odd/even)
+2. **SQL Challenge Resolution**: Computes the solution for a specific SQL problem determined by the registration number (odd/even logic).
-3. **Solution Submission**: Submits the SQL solution to the webhook URL using JWT authentication
+3. **Submission**: Transmits the derived SQL query to the webhook URL, authenticated with a JWT.

 ---